robjm16/domain_specific_ChatGPT/README_for_domain_specific_ChatGPT.md

 The ChatGPT model has 175 billion potential line weightings or parameters, but not all of them “fire” depending on the prompt.
 By contrast, GPT2 has 1.5  billion parameters.
 For further reference, the human brain is believed to have up to 100 trillion synsapses.

-The ChatGPT’ model also has an “attention” mechanism that allows it to differentially weigh the importance of different parts of the input text, leading to a more coherent and fluent response.
+The ChatGPT model also has an “attention” mechanism that allows it to differentially weight the importance of different parts of the input text, leading to a more coherent and fluent response.

-In addition, the ChatGPT model was trained on how actual human beings rated  answers, helping to make responses not just correct but more human friendly.
+In addition, the ChatGPT model was partially trained on how actual human beings rated answers, helping to make responses not just correct but more human friendly.

 ## ChatGPT in Action:  My Bank Example
-The first step in leverage ChatGPT on domain-specific content is to gather the content and pre-process as needed.
+The first step in leveraging ChatGPT on domain-specific content is to gather the content and pre-process as needed.

 The ChatGPT API has limits on the amount of work it will do for free.
 Accordingly, I limited my example to about 4,000 words containing the three banks' investment outlooks.
 I further arranged the content into about 30 paragraphs.

-There is a limit of 2,048 tokens – or about 1,500 words – for both the prompt and completion (you can pay for higher limits).
-While my document is 4,00 words, only the most relevant sections are fed into the prompt, thus keeping below the token limit.
+There is a limit of 2,048 tokens – or about 1,500 words – for both the prompt and completion.
+While my document is 4,000 words, only the most relevant sections are fed into the prompt, thus keeping below the token limit.

 The document’s 30 paragraphs are first sent out to the ChatGPT API to get word embeddings.
 When a question is asked, that question also gets its respective embeddings via the API.